PhilMele/M3Project/README.md

 add grantis closed to close applications when needed.
 Create account detail page
-Add search function + pagination for grants
+Add search function + pagination for grants remove grant-management references if not used before submission

 COLOUR PALETTE
 #264653